 Buying Yaki Imo from food trucks is truly a fantastic experience!

-7. Yaki Tomorokoshi – Japanese Corn On The Cob
+7. Yaki Tomorokoshi – Corn On The Cob

-Although most people associate corn on the cob with other dishes from Mexican streets, Yaki Tomorokoshi is surprisingly popular in Japan, particularly among Yatai street sellers and matsuri stalls.
+Although most people associate corn on the cob with the iconic street food in Mexico, Yaki Tomorokoshi is surprisingly popular in Japan, particularly among Yatai street sellers and matsuri stalls.

 These Japanese corns are grilled with butter, miso, and soy sauce.
 The vendors serve the corns on a stick to make it easier to eat on the street.